 - Application: With your newly improved design, it’s time to move forward with the improved product

-The Secret to Leading a Design Thinking Workshop
+4 Secrets to Leading a Successful Design Thinking Workshop

-If you’re heading up a design thinking workshop for the first time, it can be overwhelming to navigate all the available resources.
-As a facilitator, your job starts with curating and collecting a series of activities to help stimulate your team’s creativity and problem-solving superpowers.
+If you’re heading up a design thinking workshop for the first time, it can be overwhelming to navigate all the available resources and design thinking tools while keeping the principles of design thinking top of mind.
+As a facilitator, your job starts with curating and collecting a series of activities to help stimulate the creativity and problem-solving superpowers of your workshop participants.